 The city’s original combined sewer system dates from the 1930’s.
 The wastewater plant was originally constructed in 1939 and consisted of the administration building, influent pumping, primary and secondary treatment facilities, and anaerobic digesters.
 In 1961, a new influent pump building, aerated grit tank, primary settling tank, aeration tank, and digester were added.
-Plat capacity was increased again in 1988 with the addition of a fourth primary tank and aeration tank, two new final settling tanks, and the tertiary filter facility.
+Plant capacity was increased again in 1988 with the addition of a fourth primary tank and aeration tank, two new final settling tanks, and the tertiary filter facility.
 The most recent improvement project in 2000 included the addition of the belt filter press and the sludge stabilization facilities.
-This Operations and Maintenance Manual has been prepared to consolidate and coordinate the operations among the various process units which have been constructed and modified over the years.

 The Bucyrus Wastewater Treatment Plant was designed to serve a future population of 15, 500 and currently (2001) provides service to 13,500 persons.
 The plant has an average daily design capacity of 3.4 million gallons per day (mgd) and a peak capacity of 6.0 mgd.
 It is permitted under the National Pollution Discharge Elimination System (NPDES) Permit No. 2PD00021*ED.
 The plant effluent is discharged to the Sandusky River.
 Final effluent limitations, as defined by the permit, are as follows:

 |Oil and Grease||< 10 mg/l|